kyledetella/kdd-sass-bp/README.md

     $ npm install

-Once dependencies have been installed, `cd public` and run:
+Once dependencies have been installed, install Foundation by running:

     $ compass install foundation